Zinho (footballer, born 1962)

 Celso Santiago de Souza, known as Zinho (born 5 July 1962), is a Brazilian football coach and a former player.

-He played 8 seasons and 178 games in the Primeira Liga for Braga, Sporting, Sporting Espinho and Penafiel.
+A midfielder, he played eight seasons and 178 games in the Primeira Liga for Braga, Sporting CP, Espinho and Penafiel.

-Club career
+Career

-He made his Primeira Liga debut for Braga on 17 April 1983 as a late substitute in a 1–3 loss to Boavista.
+Zinho made his Primeira Liga debut for Braga on 17 April 1983 as a late substitute in a 3–1 loss to Boavista.

-He scored three goals for Sporting in their first-round 1986–87 UEFA Cup matchup against ÍA.
+He scored three goals for Sporting CP in their first-round 1986–87 UEFA Cup matchup against ÍA.